More Info In The 2024 FAQ

 MOBILITY SHUTTLE

-WHAT: Mobility Motor Company (MCC) is a shuttle service providing rides to those in need.
+WHAT: Mobility Motor Company (MMC) is a shuttle service providing rides to those in need.

 WHY: For the mobility-challenged struggling with chronic pain, disability, or acute injury.
-MCC is here to help with rides!
+MMC is here to help with rides!

 WHERE: A counterclockwise route around the perimeter, (minus the back 40) dropping off where desired.